reactjs/react.dev/content/docs/hooks-faq.md

 }
 ```

 If you first click "Show alert" and then increment the counter, the alert will show the `count` variable **at the time you clicked the "Show alert" button**.
-This prevents bugs caused by the code assuming props and state don't change.
+This prevents bugs caused by the code assuming props and states don't change.

 If you intentionally want to read the *latest* state from some asynchronous callback, you could keep it in [a ref](/docs/hooks-faq.html#is-there-something-like-instance-variables), mutate it, and read from it.

 Finally, another possible reason you're seeing stale props or state is if you use the "dependency array" optimization but didn't correctly specify all the dependencies.
 For example, if an effect specifies `[]` as the second argument but reads `someProp` inside, it will keep "seeing" the initial value of `someProp`.
-The solution is to either remove the dependency array, or to fix it.
-Here's [how you can deal with functions](#is-it-safe-to-omit-functions-from-the-list-of-dependencies), and here's [other common strategies](#what-can-i-do-if-my-effect-dependencies-change-too-often) to run effects less often without incorrectly skipping dependencies.
+The solution is to either remove the dependency array or to fix it.
+Here's [how you can deal with functions](#is-it-safe-to-omit-functions-from-the-list-of-dependencies), and here are the [other common strategies](#what-can-i-do-if-my-effect-dependencies-change-too-often) to run effects less often without incorrectly skipping dependencies.

 >Note
 >